edekeulenaar/MCAT-moderation-analysis-toolkit/README.md

 Future functions should include:
 - Collecting and analysing platform policies from the Platform Governance Archive (v.
 1 and 2) and other datasets from peer-reviewed research;
 - Verifying if a search term is labelled or banned by TikTok;
-- Getting tweet and other post rankings for a given search;
+- Getting tweet and other post search rankings to study demotion;

 and more.